b15h0y/ink-desktop/README.md

 ## Usage

-Install all dependencies via `npm install && npm run install-app-deps` (tried with Node.js 12.4).
+Install all dependencies via `npm install && npm run install-app-deps --unsafe-perm` (tried with Node.js 12.4).
 Run the development server with `npm run dev`, and build packages with `npm run build`.
 You may need to specify respective packaging targets.

 Prior to launching, you need to specify some environmental configuration.
 Please have a look at `.env.example` and [its respective documentation](docs/setup.md).